 All told, “There really are no downsides,” says Dr. Fendrick.
 “This is a safe vaccine, and it’s already proven itself significantly effective.
 As a doctor and as a parent, I can’t think of a reason against this vaccine.”

-An appointment with your pediatrician can get the vaccination process started.
+An appointment with your pediatrician or your family doctor can get the vaccination process started.

-Cervarix and Gardasil are the two options recommended by the CDC for all 11- and 12-year-old girls.
+Gardasil 9 is recommended by the CDC for all 11- and 12-year-old girls.
 If not vaccinated in that window, girls and young women ages 13 through 26 should still get the vaccine.

 Side effects are rare and the most common are similar to the side effects of almost all vaccines: